kmartinez/wot-marketing/material/wot_explainer_notes.md

 * Text:
    - A winegrower is looking for possibilities to increase (his) productivity while keeping the excellent quality of (his) products
-       - Alt: A winemaker is looking for ways to increase productivity while keeping excellent product quality
+       - Alt: A winemaker is looking for ways to increase productivity while keeping excellent product quality KM - A winegrower is looking for possibilities to increase productivity while maintaining excellent quality
 * Staging: Far-away view of vineyard (maybe animation that zooms in from clouds...)
 * Comments:
    - Should gender-specific "his" be changed to gender-neutral "their" or perhaps to "her"?